NP6/slate/source/includes/_conversations.md

-requested | The message has been handled by the platform received | The smtp server has sent the message bounced | The message has bounced canceled | The message has been canceled before be sent to the smtp server (ex: an error has occured during the rendering of the mail)
+requested | The message has been handled by the platform received | The smtp server has sent the message bounced | The message has bounced canceled | The message has been canceled before being sent to the smtp server (ex: an error has occured during the rendering of the mail)

 ### Return Codes